gopro/labs/docs/control/extensions/README.md

 <br>![LEVL.jpg](LEVL.jpg)
 - **LOGB=logbase,offset** - Super experimental, alter the log encoding for more dynamic range, or for a closer match with other camera's log curves. i.e design your own flat profile.
 Ideal for use with 10-bit, and the existing flat color setting.
-e.g. oMLOGB=400 for a little push in dynamic range or oMLOGB=200,-128 for a crude Fuji F-Log emulation.
+e.g. oMLOGB=400 for a little push in dynamic range.
 Note: As the pixel size isn't changing, that increasing the logbase (flatness) may not significantly increase the dynamic range.
 <br>![LogBase.jpg](LogBase.jpg)
 <br>[GoPro Log curve designer](https://www.desmos.com/calculator/sfxqtunzty)